 The Department of Public Health Commissioner was the sole person responsible for picking medical marijuana licensees.
 The Commissioner, Cheryl Bartlett, was a fundraiser and friend of former Democratic Congressman Bill Delahunt.
 Delahunt was awarded three of the medical marijuana licenses earlier this year.

-The state public health commissioner held two fund-raisers in 2005 and 2006 for then-US Representative William Delahunt, a fact she failed to disclose until her agency was in the final weeks of reviewing applications from the former congressman and dozens of others to operate medical marijuana dispensaries.
+The state public health commissioner held two fund-raisers in 2005 and 2006 for then-US Representative William Delahunt, a fact she failed to disclose until her agency was in the final weeks of reviewing applications from the former congressman and dozens of others to operate medical marijuana dispensaries that sell thc gummies and other products.

 Cheryl Bartlett said on the conflict-of-interest disclosure form filed Dec.
 31 that she would be selecting the license winners.
-But two weeks later, her deputy, the new director of the state medical marijuana program, was granted the authority to make the final decision.
+But two weeks later, her deputy, the new director of the state medical marijuana program who will help people gain access to the popular edibles and other medical products, was granted the authority to make the final decision.
 At the end of January, Delahunt’s group was awarded three of the coveted 20 licenses that were issued.

 Bartlett, who became commissioner last June, had previously acknowledged that she donated to Delahunt’s campaign in 2007 and that the two attended charity events to raise money for AIDS patients and homeless people.
 But the form obtained by the Globe shows she also hosted political fund-raisers for Delahunt in 2005 and 2006.